LewisMDillon/escape-from-fell-manor/README.md

     - system to score player runs based on health/damage done/correct answers/time taken etc. Implemented into hall of fame to create ranked leaerboard.

 ## Tools & Technologies Used

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, you should explain the various tools and technologies used to develop the project.
-Make sure to put a link (where applicable) to the source, and explain what each was used for.
-Some examples have been provided, but this is just a sample only, your project might've used others.
-Feel free to delete any unused items below as necessary.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - [Python](https://www.python.org) used for all functionality of site.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)